Sayo-nika/Frontend/README.md

 # install dependencies
 $ npm install # Or yarn install

-# serve with hot reload at localhost:3000, with mock api
+# serve with hot reload at localhost:3000
 $ npm run dev
-$ npm run dev-api

 # build for production and launch server
 $ npm run build